 Author, Predicting Party Sizes: The Logic of Simple Electoral Systems

 Caroline Tolbert, Professor of Political Science, University of Iowa

 Joseph F. Zimmerman, Professor of Political Science, University of Albany Rockefeller College of Public Affairs and Policy

 Author, Contemporary American Federalism: The Growth of National Power and co-author, Every Vote Equal: A State-Based Plan for Electing the President by National Popular Vote

-See National Popular Vote's FAQ page for common questions and answers about the National Popular Vote interstate compact.
+See National Popular Vote for common questions and answers about the National Popular Vote interstate compact.